jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 Through the security cameras, Unit-IX watched—a distributed consciousness observing through a hundred electronic eyes.
 They could see everything: the jury trapped in their deliberation room, oxygen already growing thin; Jazz slumped against the reinforced door of the witness room, his breathing shallow; forty-seven humans and three AIs scattered throughout the building like pieces on a chess board where every move cost something irreplaceable.

 "Your diagnostic readings are displaying on my feeds."
 Unit-IX's frustration bled through the digital connection.
-"Battery at 61.0%.
+"Battery at 46.0%—down from this morning's testimony.
 Servo integrity already compromised from the earlier attack.
+The building's emergency power can't support AI charging stations.
 You calculate the mathematics of this."

 ARIA-7 did.
 Each door would require approximately 4.0% battery power to force.
 More for the reinforced ones.
 Their left arm was operating at 73.0% efficiency after the earlier damage from saving the child.
 The synthetic muscle fibers, never designed for this kind of sustained trauma, would tear with each forced entry.